-Here are some great brands with great tasting rice!
+Alright, now that you know how to choose your rice, here are some brands with great tasting rice!

 Some might argue that long-grain rice is more suited for congee, but short grain Japonica rice tends to be stickier, and after a long period of cooking, is still able to retain some of its shape.
 This will give your congee some texture instead of turning into total mush.